bryanparthum/swat/README.md

-# Soild and Water Assessement Tool
+# Soil and Water Assessement Tool
 A test of running the Soil and Water Assessment Tool in a linux environment.

 # Requirements